Postgraduate

 Bachelor degree holders or students who are in progress of their first bachelor’s degree may be eligible to apply for graduate entry into the Master of Pharmacy (MPharm).

-Graduate entry into the MPharm is a competitive process based on selection WAM and an interview process.
+Graduate entry into the MPharm is a competitive process based on selection WAM.

 University graduate